jonathan-laurent/AlphaZero.jl/docs/src/reference/mcts.md

 # MCTS

-A generic, standalone implementation of asynchronous Monte Carlo Tree Search.
-It can be used on any game that implements the [`GameInterface`](@ref Main.AlphaZero.GameInterface) interface and with any external oracle.

 ```@meta
 CurrentModule = AlphaZero.MCTS
 ```

+A generic, standalone implementation of asynchronous Monte Carlo Tree Search.
+It can be used on any game that implements the `GameInterface` interface and with any external oracle.

 ## Oracles

 ```@docs
 Oracle
 evaluate(::Oracle, board, actions)
-evaluate_batch(::Oracle, batch)
+evaluate_batch(::Oracle, batches)
 RolloutOracle
 ```